 You already know that it is a nutrient.
-And, like all nutrients, proteins are vital for maintaining your health.
+And, like all nutrients, proteins are vital for maintaining your health throughout life.
 Proteins are the building blocks of every visible structure in your body.
-Even the hair.
-It is protein.
-A good proportional combination of melanin and keratin.
+Even the hair requires protein (a good proportional combination of melanin and keratin).
 That means - if you starve, you will lose hair.

-According to WHO, 24 % of your diet should contain protein.
+According to WHO (World Health Organization), 24 % of your diet should contain protein.
 In simple terms, you require your weight x 1 gram of protein per day.
 So, for example, if you are 50 kg, you require 50 g of protein a day.
 Do you take that much?

-Nothing to worry.
+Nothing to worry about.
 Try soya beans.
-Soya beans are so good for the body that the ancient meat industries wanted it shut down by spreading myths like it is feminizing.
+Soya beans are so good for the body that the ancient meat industries wanted them to shut down by spreading myths like it is feminizing.
 Your soya bean does not have estrogen in it.
 A plant never makes estrogen.
-It is a plant.
-Not a female.

 Whey protein is animal protein.
 So, higher essential amino acids are present.
 It is preferred by bodybuilders as it helps in their gains.